awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-integration.md

 # x\-amazon\-apigateway\-integration Object<a name="api-gateway-swagger-extensions-integration"></a>

  Specifies details of the backend integration used for this method\.
-This extension is an extended property of the [Swagger Operation](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#operationObject) object\.
+This extension is an extended property of the [OpenAPI Operation](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#operationObject) object\.
 The result is an [API Gateway integration](https://docs.aws.amazon.com/apigateway/api-reference/resource/integration/) object\.

 **Properties**